hassamwazir/hassamwazir.github.io/_posts/2020-02-21-controls-controllers.md

     <em>Figure 12: Root locus of a third-order system with poles at \(-2\), \(-5\), and \(-50\) and a zero at \(-1\).</em>
 </p>

-Any third-order system behaves like a second-order system if one of the three poles of the system (order of the system tells how many poles it has) is to the far left of the imaginary axis.
+Any third-order system behaves like a second-order system if one of the three poles of the system (the order of the system tells how many poles it has) is to the far left of the imaginary axis.

 In the example shown in Figure 12, the third pole at $$-50$$ is very far to the left of the imaginary axis and therefore, has minimal effect on the system response.
 The nearer a pole is to the imaginary axis, the more impact it has on the system response.